-- Machine learning (ML): AI systems that learn from data without being explicitly programmed. - Deep learning (DL): A type of ML that uses artificial neural networks to learn from data. - Natural language processing (NLP): AI systems that can understand and generate human language. - Computer vision (CV): AI systems that can understand and generate images and videos. - Generative AI: AI systems that can create new data, such as text, images, and videos.
+- Machine learning (ML): All systems that learn from data without being explicitly programmed. - Gradescope: an AI-powered assessment tool that can grade essays, multiplechoice tests, and short-answer questions. - Century Tech: uses machine learning algorithms to test and diagnose pupils' learning needs and then adapt the curriculum-focused questions to target gaps in their learning and to provide more challenge. - Deep learning (DL): A type of ML that uses artificial neural networks to learn from data. - Formative AI: an AI-powered tutoring platform that can provide students with personalised instruction and support in maths. - Natural language processing (NLP): All systems that can understand and generate human language. - Duolingo: an Al-powered language learning platform that offers courses in over 100 languages. - Computer vision (CV): All systems that can understand and generate images and videos. - Edmodo: an AI-powered learning management system that helps teachers create and deliver online courses, often including videos and images. - Generative AI: AI systems that can create new data, such as text, images, and videos. - Quizizz: an Al-powered assessment tool that allows teachers to create and administer interactive quizzes and games, often with generated content.